OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 [Meltdown and Spectre](https://meltdownattack.com/), it is important to understand that the operating system alone is not sufficient to protect your process memory from these types of attacks.
 This becomes especially important when your application is deployed to the cloud.
-The only fullproof approach to protecting memory against these and similar attacks to fully physically isolate your process memory from all other untrusted processes.
+The only foolproof approach to protecting memory against these and similar attacks to fully physically isolate your process memory from all other untrusted processes.

-Nevertheless, in highly sensitive environments, protecting secrets in memory can be a valuable additional layer of security.
+Despite the implementation difficulties, in highly sensitive environments, protecting secrets in memory can be a valuable additional layer of security.
 For example, in scenarios where an advanced attacker can cause a system to crash and gain access to a memory dump, they may be able to extract secrets from it.
 Therefore, carefully safeguarding